Lesson 4

 You are on the internet.

-They are all over there.
+They are over there.

 Note: It is helpful to know that English teachers often talk about subject pronouns and nouns this way: